Employee Benefits Cost Reduction Starts in February

 Preventive care visit rates.
 Baseline: 25–30% of your population should have a preventive care touchpoint in Q1.
 If you're at 15%, you're heading for downstream problems.

 Specialty pharmacy spend.
-One new GLP-1 prescription costs $12,000-$15,000 annually.
-Three new ones in January equals $36,000-$45,000 in unbudgeted spend.
+One new GLP-1 prescription runs $12,000–$15,000 annually.
+Three new ones in January equals $36,000–$45,000 in unbudgeted spend.

 What to do:

 If ER utilization is high, launch an immediate telehealth awareness campaign with specific use cases: "Your child has a fever at 8 PM.
 Before you drive to the ER, open the telehealth app.
 Cost: $0.
 Average wait: 12 minutes."
+According to the FAIR Health Telehealth Tracker, telehealth utilization benchmarks continue to rise — employees who know how to access it use it.

 If preventive care is low, send targeted outreach: "You're due for your annual physical.
 Here's why it matters and how to schedule."